awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.External.Repl.md

 When you set up an external source instance and a replica on Amazon RDS, monitor failover events for the Amazon RDS DB instance that is your replica\.
 If a failover occurs, then the DB instance that is your replica might be recreated on a new host with a different network address\.
 For information on how to monitor failover events, see [Using Amazon RDS event notification](USER_Events.md)\.

 **Important**
-GTID\-based replication is only supported on Amazon RDS for MySQL version 5\.7\.23 and later MySQL 5\.7 versions\.
-GTID\-based replication is not supported for Amazon RDS for MySQL 5\.6 or 8\.0\.
+GTID\-based replication is only supported on RDS for MySQL version 5\.7\.23 and higher MySQL 5\.7 versions, and RDS for MySQL 8\.0\.26 and higher 8\.0 versions\.
+GTID\-based replication isn't supported for RDS for MySQL 5\.6\.

 **To configure GTID\-based replication with an external source instance**